ul-gaul/rocket-controller/doc/Makefile.md

 For instance, the -Wall option tells the compiler to enable all warnings.
 The -DTESTING=$(TESTING) is an option to the compiler to define (-D) the preprocessor variable TESTING to whatever the TESTING variable is est at.
-The TESTING variable is passed from the command line to the make program, like so:

-`make all TESTING=1`

-If the argument is ommited, the value defaults to 0, as defined at the top of the Makefile.
+Finally, the SUBDIRS variable is defined as all the sub-directories that contain source files.
+Then, the VPATH variable is set to SUBDIRS.
+The VPATH variable is special: it is used by make to search for file in those directories, if they are not found in the root (top-level) directory.
+This is how make is able to compile object files in the root directory without being explicitly told the file locations.

 ### Rules